seism0saurus/design-pattern-abstract-factory/README.md

-# Design Pattern: Abstrct Factory
+# Design Pattern: Abstract Factory

 This is a simple example of the abstract factory design pattern.
 I wrote a blog post about it: https://seism0saurus.de/design-pattern-abstract-factory.html (German)